Social Democratic Party of Finland: History

 SDP members declared Finland a socialist republic, but they were defeated by the forces of the White Guard.
 The war resulted in most of the party leaders being killed, imprisoned or left to seek refuge in Soviet Russia.
 In addition, the process leading to the civil war and the war itself had stripped the party of its political legitimacy and respectability in the eyes of the right-wing majority.
 However, the political support for the party remained strong.
 In the 1919 Finnish parliamentary election, the party, reorganised by Väinö Tanner, received 80 of the 200 seats of the parliament.
 In 1918, former exiled SDP members founded the Communist Party of Finland (SKP) in Moscow.
-Although the SKP was banned in Finland until 1944, it was represented by front organizations, leading to the support of the Finnish working class being divided between the SDP and the SKP.
+Although the SKP was banned in Finland until 1944, it was represented by front organisations, leading to the support of the Finnish working class being divided between the SDP and the SKP.

 It became the life's work of Väinö Tanner to re-establish the SDP as a serious, governing party.
 The result was a much more patriotic SDP which leaned less to the left and was relatively isolated from its Nordic sister parties, namely the Danish Social Democrats, the Norwegian Labour Party and the Swedish Social Democratic Party.
 President Pehr Evind Svinhufvud's animosity kept the SDP out of government during his presidency from 1931 to 1937.
-With the exception of a brief period in 1926, when Tanner formed a minority government, the SDP was excluded from cabinet participation until Kyösti Kallio was elected President in 1937.
+With the exception of a brief period in 1926, when Tanner formed a minority government, the SDP was excluded from cabinet participation until Kyösti Kallio was elected president in 1937.
 During World War II, the party played a central role in a series of broad coalition cabinets, symbolising national unity forged in response to the threat of the Soviet Union in the Winter War of 1939–1940.
 The SDP was a member of the Labour and Socialist International from 1923 to 1940.